SCOFMP & LIFC

 Recorded Message of Fire Restrictions for Camping, Woodcutting, etc. (541) 947-6259

-Fire danger and restrictions increasing in south central Oregon
+Fire danger reducing and restrictions lifted in south central Oregon

-Lakeview, Oregon - LAKEVIEW, Ore. – The fire danger was elevated to “Extreme” yesterday, and as conditions continue to dry out, the Industrial Fire Precaution Level (IFPL) will be increasing to Level 3 within lands under the South Central Oregon Fire Management Partnership and Personal Use Restrictions are also being implemented in several areas.
-Both the IFPL 3 and Personal Use Restrictions go into effect at 12:01 a.m.
-Thursday, August 4.
-Under IFPL 3, personal and commercial woodcutters are prohibited from operating power saws, per the rules and regulations issued with the permit.
+Lakeview, Oregon - LAKEVIEW, Ore. – As of this morning, the fire danger had been reduced from “extreme” to “high”, the Industrial Fire Precaution Level (IFPL) was reduced to Level 2 on lands under the South Central Oregon Fire Management Partnership (SCOFMP) and Public Use Restrictions were lifted in several areas.
 The IFPL affects lands administered by the Fremont-Winema National Forest, the Bureau of Land Management (BLM) Lakeview District and the U.S. Fish and Wildlife Service at Sheldon-Hart Mountain and Klamath Basin National Wildlife Refuge Complexes.
+The Public Use Restrictions are also lifted on these public lands.

 Specific fire locations and other information can be found on the LIFC Incidents Information Report